xzong0619/boltz-hackathon/README.md

 ## Challenge and Motivation

 ## Our Approach
-We explored two complementary strategies to improve Boltz2's performance on allosteric ligand prediction:
+We explored two complementary strategies to improve Boltz2's performance on allosteric ligand prediction

 ### 1. Parameter Optimization